arthur-er/arthur-er/README.md

 ## Hello there

 My name Arthur Emanuel.
 I currently live in Goiás, Brazil and study computer science at Universidade Federal de Goiás.

-On my free time, I build [HermesChat](https://hermeschat.com.br), which is a API for sending messages through various channels and in the future will be a chatbot building platform for those channels